 On July 4, 2015, John Stolz and Travis Whisler (of Travis Whisler Reptiles) bought all of our Palmettos, and are, today, still the largest producer of this amazing mutation in the world.
 Many color and pattern mutations of corns have been bred to Palmettos, and some of those are strikingly beautiful, maintaining higher values than the classic Palmettos.

 How the Palmetto Corn Snake got its name:

-Historically, in our hobby, upon reading the name of a new corn snake morph, one was meant to infer a mental expectation before seeing it, and if that expectation is met, the morph name will usually be successful in the marketplace.
+Historically, in our hobby, upon reading the name of a new corn snake morph, one was meant to infer a mental expectation before seeing it, and if that expectation is met, the morph name would usually be successful in the marketplace.
 Because of the highly colorful nature of corn snake mutations and their selective variants, namesakes are usually colors, fruits, or candies.

 Friends of mine at that time; Daryl Camby and Jim Godfrey suggested PALMETTO since none of them could ever render disappointment from not looking like a trendy/marketable namesake.
 Of course, the name Palmetto is associated with the state in which this snake was captured; South Carolina (aka The Palmetto State).

 How can you be sure this is a corn snake, Don?